 We have checked with the experts and prepared this quick guide to answer these questions and set your furry buddy up for daily gut pampering.

-What is Organic and Raw Pet Food?
+What is Organic and Raw Food for Dogs?

 When you hear organic pet food, what comes to mind?
 Most likely, 100% natural food free of artificial additives and processing.